smalos/nuBuilder4-Code-Library/subform_add_clone_button/README.md

 ## Subform: Add Clone Buttons to Rows

-This code snippets shows you how to add a *Clone Button* in each row (but the last) of a Subform to copy values from one row to the last row.
+This code snippet shows you how to add a *Clone Button* in each row (but the last) of a Subform to copy values from one row to the last row.

 <p align="left">
   <img src="https://s6.gifyu.com/images/clone_row.gif" >